Choosing A Small Air Compressor

 Which small compressor is best?

-Small Air Compressor – They’re not for ‘high-demand’ tools
+Small air compressors are not for ‘high-demand’ tools

 None of the small air compressors we tested are good partners for air-hungry tools like pneumatic wrenches, sanders or paint sprayers.
 For those tools, you’ll need a much larger compressor.